warber0x/Nolvus-Automation/README.md

 Watch this video tutorial for more info: https://www.youtube.com/watch?v=6YTKnf7CfMw

 ## Contribution
 Feel free to do whatever you want for this script.
 Hope that script helps you out.
+If you have any problem create an issue.
+I'll try my best to resolve it for you.